jeisses/csp-solver/README.md

 - **variable heuristic**:  `smallest_domain`
 - **value_heuristic**: `random`

 They have the fastest runtime performance.
-Heuristics can be changed in `main.py`:
+Heuristics can be changed in `main.py`, e.g.:

 ```python
 csp.variable_heuristic = "smallest_domain"